 Making homemade almond milk is so simple and affordable that it’s really unnecessary to buy it in the grocery store.
 It’s worth trying to make at home, at least once, so you understand the difference between homemade almond milk and shelf-stable almond milk from a carton.
 When you make almond milk at home, stripped to its barre essentials (nuts, water, and little salt), it becomes more than just almond water.

-- Customizable – thin and light for your breakfast cereal, creamy and rich for your coffee, mildly thick to enjoy straight from the glass – you can make the exact consistency you like.
-And don’t let me get even started on the different flavors you can play with.
-Craving sweet almond milk?
-Use a date and some vanilla (no refined sugar, please!).
+Give it some flavor – craving sweet almond milk?
+Use a date and some vanilla.
 Like the chocolate version better?
 Add some raw cacao or cocoa powder.
 Personally, I like my almond milk simple, pure, with nothing added.

-- Without waste – I’m not talking just about the aseptic packaging nut milks are sold in, but also the almond meal/pulp.
-Instead of throwing the almond meal out, blend it into a smoothie, bake with it, toast it up in the oven and sprinkle on top of oatmeal, or dehydrate it and use it as breading.
+Don’t toss the pulp – there are so many things you can do with the pulp (aka almond meal).
+You can blend it into a smoothie, bake with it, toast it up in the oven and sprinkle on top of oatmeal, or dehydrate it and use it as breading.
 If you absolutely cannot use it, put it in the compost.